aptos-foundation/AIPs/aips/aip-98.md

 requires:
 ---

-# AIP Draft - Reduce minimal stake required to submit governance proposal from 10M to 1M
+# AIP 98 - Reduce minimal stake required to submit governance proposal from 10M to 1M

 ## Summary